BlueBrain/sonata-network-reduction/README.rst

 After you should end up in `/opt/sonata-reduction` of the docker container.
 Here you should be able to run a shell command (see example below).
+**IMPORTANT!** This docker container can be used only with Hippocampus circuits.
+Please contact `NSE <https://bbpteam.epfl.ch/project/issues/browse/NSETM>`__ if you need it for another type of circuit.

 Installation
 ------------